 what is vsl?

-The VET Student Loans program is an Australian Government loan program that helps eligible students enrolled in approved courses, at approved course providers, pay their tuition fees.
+The VET Student Loans program is an Australian federal government loan program that helps eligible students enrolled in approved courses at approved course providers pay their tuition fees.

 what courses are approveD?